How to Deter and Get Rid of Pigeons

 By reducing the number of perching places the pigeons use, you’ll be one step closer to eliminating them from your garden altogether.

-- The most effective pigeon spikes you can buy, you’ve probably seen these before.
+- I’ve found these are the most effective pigeon spikes you can buy, you’ve probably seen these before.

 - Can be used just about anywhere.